USA

 HONG KONG

-The Medical Devices Division has approved certain COVID-19 Rapid Antigen Tests (RATs) under its administrative management system for medical devices.
-These tests meet the required safety, quality, and performance standards.
-Additionally, the Department of Health (DH) continuously monitors safety alerts from other regulatory bodies and the World Health Organization (WHO) and manages reports of medical incidents related to these tests.
+Hong Kong’s Medical Devices Division has approved selected COVID-19 Rapid Antigen Tests (RATs) under its administrative Medical Device Management System.
+These products meet applicable standards for safety, quality, and performance.
+The Department of Health continues to monitor safety alerts issued by international regulatory authorities and the World Health Organization, and manages reports of adverse incidents associated with these devices.

 INDIA